 ARC Network

-Being trained in the scientist-practitioner/Boulder model, I believe my research and clinical interests inform each other.
-As such, my clinical interests rest in two realms: (1) trauma-affected populations (e.g., first responders, veterans) and (2) forensic populations, specifically those on the autism spectrum and/or those with intellectual disabilities.
-Like my research interests, I am interested in the clinical benefits of mindfulness-based interventions/therapies in ameliorating symptoms of mental illness and bolstering psychological resilience and post-traumatic growth.
-My interests also lie in conducting risk assessments for those on the autism spectrum and those diagnosed with cognitive delays who have committed violent and/or sexually motivated crimes.
+I believe that my research and clinical interests inform each other.
+As such, my clinical interests rest in working with first responders/public safety personnel, military veterans, forensic populations, and trauma-affected individuals more broadly.
+In connection to my research interests, I am fascinated by the clinical benefits of mindfulness-based interventions/therapies in ameliorating symptoms of mental illness, bolstering psychological resilience, and improving post-traumatic growth.

 Researcher